 Taking good care of your cash is essential to reaching top WalletFitness®.
 But with the Federal Reserve raising interest rates from historical lows and the stock market regularly flirting with record highs, it’s fair to wonder where to put your money.

 To help answer that question, WalletHub analyzed the rates, fees and features associated with more than 2,250 deposit accounts.
 This includes checking accounts, savings accounts, money market accounts and CDs from banks and credit unions across the country.
 You can check out our findings below.

-With certain checking accounts charging close to 50 different fees, it’s nearly impossible to keep track of the growing structural complexity of this supposedly basic banking tool.
-As a result, the cost of everyday checking can vary by hundreds of dollars per year based on what account you have and the way in which you use it.
+Checking accounts charge up to 50 different fees.
+And they aren’t always disclosed that clearly.
+As a result, the cost of everyday checking can vary by hundreds of dollars per year depending on the account you choose and how you use it.

-Checking accounts have become a staple in the average consumer’s financial arsenal, with more than 100 million such accounts in use today, according to the FDIC.
-Their popularity is unsurprising, given the versatility of this banking version of a Swiss Army knife, which allows consumers to make everyday purchases, directly deposit their earnings, withdraw cash as needed and pay bills online – all with a single account.
+Checking accounts are a staple of personal finance.
+More than 100 million are in use today, according to the FDIC.
+And their popularity is no surprise given their versatility.
+Checking accounts let you make everyday purchases, directly deposit paychecks, withdraw cash as needed and pay bills online – all in one.